ajamolebalikis/AdventureWorks_SqlProject/README.md

 ### Dimension Tables
 ### Products Table
-The products table contains details, subcatrgories and catgories about the product being sold.
+The products table contains details, subcategories and categories about the product being sold.

 ### Customers Tables
 The customers table contains customer information.